iness000/web-automation-testing/README.md

 # web-autmation-testing

-Automated testing was conducting for a Tunisian mall's website, Azur City, with Selenium, Java & JUnit.
+Automated testing conducted on a Tunisian mall's website, Azur City, with Selenium, Java & JUnit.